 - ruby on rails 5 - about lint/syntax error of rubocop

 - ruby on rails 5 - error about rails where method

 - ruby on rails - about aws environment variables

 - ruby on rails - about primary key/natural key/surrogate key in db design

 - ruby - about how to save db with rails devise

 - ruby on rails - about deploying apps using s3 function

 - ruby - [rails] about partial templates

-- ruby - i want to save the prototype and move the page
+- ruby - i want to implement a tag function

-- html - i want to edit and update from the edit screen
+- html - i want it to be rendered if the search word is incorrect